 The periods of study for Diplomas and Certificates can vary and some are designed to be taken part-time by students in directly related professional employment.
 Some Master's degrees are available part-time over three or four years.
 The periods of study listed above should only be used for general guidance, detailed information can be found in individual departmental entries.

 If you are a postgraduate student from another UK university or from an international higher education institution you are welcome to join the Warwick Graduate School as a visiting student for periods of three to twelve months.

 As a visiting student you will not be registered for a formal University qualification but you can, with the agreement of the relevant academic staff, follow individual taught courses or undertake a period of supervised research at Warwick.

 Find a Course

 Places on taught postgraduate taught courses are limited, so you should submit your application as early as possible.

 If you are an international applicant and need to obtain a student visa, you will need to leave plenty of time for this process.

 For this reason, international applicants must submit their application by 31 July for courses that begin in September.
 If you are a UK or EU applicant, there are no deadlines for applications to postgraduate taught places.

-Please note that some departments will have earlier deadlines; you should check the information in the Application Fact File on each individual postgraduate taught course webpage (you can find a list of taught courses on the A-Z webpage).
+Please note that some departments will have earlier deadlines; you should check the information in the Essential Information on each individual postgraduate taught course webpage (you can find a list of taught courses on the A-Z webpage).